 Once the prospect of going outside is brought into the equation, however, these dogs tend to perk up faster than you would expect, and they will be on their feet in moments.

-Being Bloodhound descendants, you will find that these dogs will love to stop and smell things for extended periods of time, and you will have to indulge them, so walks can take awhile.
+Being Bloodhound descendants, you will find that these dogs will love to stop and smell things for extended periods, and you will have to indulge them, so walks can take awhile.

 The Hanover Hound is also capable of acting as a guardian, as it is a suspicious dog breed.

-The cautious nature of the Hanover Hound means that they may act oddly around strangers, but they will almost never go as far as trying to attack someone unless they are provoked.
+The cautious nature of the Hanover Hound means that they may act oddly around strangers, but they will rarely go as far as trying to attack someone unless they are provoked.

 Care should be taken around smaller children, as with any other larger dog, as the Hanover Hound may accidentally knock children over.